 "The "Colonel Bogey March" is a popular march that was written in 1914 by Lieutenant F. J. Ricketts (1881–1945), a British Armybandmaster who later became the director of music for the Royal Marines at Plymouth.

 Since at that time service personnel were not encouraged to have professional lives outside the armed forces, British Army bandmaster F. J. Ricketts published "Colonel Bogey" and his other compositions under the pseudonym Kenneth Alford.[1]
-Supposedly, the tune was inspired by a military man and golfer who whistled a characteristic two-note phrase (a descending minor third interval About this sound Play ) instead of shouting "Fore!".
+Supposedly, the tune was inspired by a military man and golfer who whistled a characteristic two-note phrase (a descending minor third interval Play (help·info)) instead of shouting "Fore!".
 It is this descending interval that begins each line of the melody.
 The name "Colonel Bogey" began in the later 19th century as the imaginary "standard opponent" of the Colonel Bogey scoring system,[2] and by Edwardian times the Colonel had been adopted by the golfing world as the presiding spirit of the course.[3]
 Edwardian golfers on both sides of the Atlantic often played matches against "Colonel Bogey".[4]
 Bogey is now a golfing term meaning "one over par". "

 I found another recording of it - by Mitch Miller.
 Boy, that brings back memories too.
 I remember listening to his music too, and I loved it.
 He did the music for "Bridge over the River Kwai"